Skip Ribbon Commands

 Although a retrial was initially scheduled, the remaining charge against Ryan was dismissed by prosecutors on November 30, 2018.
 Ryan told the Press of Atlantic City, “Life as I knew it does not exist anymore.
 But I’m looking forward to a day when I can look back and say we have healed, recovered and it is behind us now.”

 In 2019.
-Ryan filed a lawsuit against Eastampton Township and Musser for civil damages.
+Ryan filed a lawsuit against Eastampton Township, the Hammonton Board of Education, and Musser for civil damages.
+He settled the lawsuit in 2023 for $364,472.

 – Ken Otterbourg